Android Tops iPhone

 PC World’s take: “Want to use your phone as a broadband modem for your computer?
 With Android 2.2, you can do it.
 With the iPhone, you can’t.”

-tuaw’s take: “Yes, indeed, you can’t tether in the US… But what most of these Android evangelism articles are overlooking is that tethering has been possible on the iPhone for almost a year all over the world, except in the US.”
+tuaw’s take: “Yes, you can’t tether in the US… But most of these Android evangelism articles overlook that tethering has been possible on the iPhone for almost a year worldwide, except in the US.”

 READ MORE :

-Also, take into consideration that the Android-iPhone battle is taking place in America.
+Also, consider that the Android iPhone battle is taking place in America.
 America accounts for 36 percent of all iPhone sales.
 That’s a lot for a single country.
 With America having the highest percentage of iPhone sales, one would believe that it would be catered for.
 However, it isn’t, and this is where Android shines.
-So, of course, what Android accomplishes in America vs. what the iPhone accomplishes in America will matter and will someday determine the all-out Victor.
+So, of course, what Android accomplishes in America vs. what the iPhone performs in America will matter and will someday determine the all-out Victor.

 2. It turns your phone into a Wi-Fi hotspot